pwa-builder/CloudAPK/README.md

 }
 ```

-The response will be a zip file containing the signed APK.
+The response will be a zip file containing the generated app.

-Alternately, you can call `/generateSignedApk` to generate only the APK file.

-# Running locally
+# More info

-To run the project locally, run `nodemon` from the command line.
-This will host the server at localhost:3000.
-It will also monitor .ts files for changes and automatically recompile and reload the server when a change occurs.
+Once an Android app package has been generated, follow the steps on [Next Steps](Next-steps.md).